© 2024 ALLCITY Network Inc.

 Obviously, that hope didn’t result in a division title.

-Really, the starting pitching has been the only consistent strength all year, but that clearly wasn’t enough to carry Counsell’s ballclub to the postseason.
-It currently hasn’t even been enough to have the Cubs on pace to have a better record than they did in 2023.
+Really, the starting pitching has been the only consistent strength all year, but that wasn’t enough to carry Counsell’s ballclub to the postseason.
+It currently hasn’t even been enough to have the Cubs on pace for a better record than last year’s.

-Counsell didn’t spend his time blaming injuries or talking about the health of the farm system or trying to convince anyone that the team is close.
-He just bluntly laid out his message that the Cubs need to figure out how to be better.
+Counsell didn’t spend his time Thursday afternoon blaming injuries or talking about the health of the farm system or trying to convince anyone that the team is close.
+He just bluntly laid out his message that the Cubs need to figure out how to improve.

 “I mean, we gotta get better, man,” Counsell said.
 “The team we’re chasing is [11] games ahead of us [heading into Thursday].
 We gotta get better.
 We should try to be building 90-win teams here.
 That’s what you have to do.
 That’s the playoff standard.
 That’s what you’ve got to get to be safely in the playoffs, safely in the tournament.